 The Dean’s Message

-The Medgar Evers College Division of Student Success welcomes you to the 2020-2021 academic year.
-You are part of a community that is well on its way to celebrating 50 years of knowledge, social justice, and excellence.
+The Medgar Evers College Division of Student Success welcomes you to the 2021-2022 academic year.
+You are part of a community that has celebrated more than 50 years of knowledge, social justice, and excellence.
 We hope that you are ready to become fully immersed in campus life, and participate in the exciting events scheduled to take place during the upcoming year.

 Our overarching goal is to spearhead the implementation of policies, programming, and initiatives that address students’ psychosocial needs.
 We hope that this year allows us to serve you in the very best ways possible.
 Once again, welcome to a new year as part of the #MedgarEversFamily.
 Best of luck with your learning within, and outside the classroom.

 About Dr. Alexis McLean, Interim Dean of Student Affairs